fbbdev/node-fastcgi/README.md

 The MIT License (MIT)

-Copyright (c) 2013 Fabio Massaioli
+Copyright (c) 2016 Fabio Massaioli and other contributors

 Code from Node http module:
   Copyright Joyent, Inc. and other Node contributors